wp-plugins/related-youtube-videos/readme.txt

 * 'exact'       (string)    Set to 'true' will (try to) search for the exact phrase.
 * 'orderBy'     (string)    Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
 * 'start'       (numeric)   Offset / numbers of search results that will be skipped.
 0 being the default.
+* 'offset'      (numeric)   START and OFFSET are interchangably the same and just other words for the same option.
 * 'max'         (numeric)   Number of videos (or search results) that will be returned.
 Can be any number between 1 and 10!
+* 'random'      (numeric)   Select MAX number of videos out of RANDOM number of videos.
 * 'class'       (string)    You can specify an additional HTML class name for the wrapping `<ul>` element
 * 'id'          (string)    You can specify the HTML id attribute for the wrapping `<ul>` element.
 * 'apiVersion'  (numeric)   Version of the YouTube/Google API that will be used.